-The Group has a strong earnings history, and its business fundamentals remain strong.
+The Company has a strong earnings history, and its business fundamentals remain strong.
 Current year results demonstrate a strong post-COVID 19 recovery.
-The Group benefits from countercyclicality.
+The Company benefits from countercyclicality.
 The position as the UK's only hub airport ensures that Heathrow remains a resilient airport, maintaining the UK's critical trade and passenger connectivity.
-Other factors affecting group profitability are covered in the climate change section in accounting policies.

-Notes to the Group financial statements for the year ended 31 December 2023 continued
+Notes to the Company financial statements for the year ended 31 December 2023 continued

-18 Retirement benefit obligations
+16 Retirement benefit obligations

-The Group has applied the requirements of the standard IAS 19 'Employee Benefits (Revised 2011)' ('IAS 19R') for the year ended 31 December 2023.
+The Company has applied the requirements of the standard IAS 19 'Employee Benefits (Revised 2011)' ('IAS 19R') for the year ended 31 December 2023.

 LHR Airports Limited, which is an indirect subsidiary of HAHL Group, is the sponsor of the Defined Benefit ('DB') pension scheme, the Unfunded Unapproved Retirement Benefit ('UURBS') scheme and the Post-Retirement Medical Benefits ('PRM') scheme.
-Following a decision to re-assess the Group's relationship with the legal sponsor of the retirement benefit schemes, it was determined that Heathrow Airport Limited, and therefore the Group, should act as sponsor in relation to these schemes.
-As a result, the Group recognises retirement benefit obligations within its financial statements.
+Following the decision of the directors in 2015 to re-assess the Company's relationship with the legal sponsor of the retirement benefit schemes, it was determined that Heathrow Airport Limited, and therefore the Company, should act as principal in relation to these schemes.
+As a result, the Company recognises retirement benefit obligations within its financial statements.

-The Group's primary Defined Benefit pension scheme (the 'BAA Pension Scheme' or the 'Scheme') is now closed to new employees.
+The Company's primary Defined Benefit pension scheme (the 'BAA Pension Scheme' or the 'Scheme') is now closed to new employees.
 As required by UK pension law, there is a Pension Trustee Board that, together with LHR Airports Limited, is responsible for governance of the Scheme.
 The employer's contributions are determined based on triennial valuations conducted on assumptions determined by the Trustee and agreed by LHR Airports Limited.
 The defined benefit obligation or surplus is calculated quarterly by independent actuaries.